 The Magic Bullet?

-I think, PS1 graphical limitations aside, Kaufmann was supposed to have jerked the gun away at the last second or aimed over Harry's shoulder once he realized Harry's not one of the monsters, or is otherwise that bad a shot.
+- I think, PS1 graphical limitations aside, Kaufmann was supposed to have jerked the gun away at the last second or aimed over Harry's shoulder once he realized Harry's not one of the monsters, or is otherwise that bad a shot.

 Where is your God now?

 - So this entire cult has tried decades to summon this almighty God to change the entire world as we know it forever.
 But when it gets summoned, some random hick with a shotgun kills it in minutes.
 Why the hell is this 'God' so horribly weak?
 How can it change the world when it can't beat even one man, let alone the armies of all nations?
 The 'God' in 3 and Homecoming was just as weaksauce.
 Sure, in all cases the births were flawed, but would it really weaken them that much?
 They don't seem to really be able to harm anyone or affect life as we know it outside of Silent Hill.
 Where's the tension?

 - When in Alessa's room in Nowhere one of the doctors mentions that the power will be almost nothing compared to what they would have had if everything went according to plan.
 Flawed births are that bad, even for the baddies it seems.